lsst-sqre/phalanx/applications/next-visit-fan-out/README.md

 # next-visit-fan-out

-Application to poll next visit events from kafka, fan out/duplicate the message, and send to knative.
+Poll next visit events from Kafka, duplicate them, and send them to all applications that need to receive them.

 ## Values